 Thornton Primary is an inclusive school.
 We believe that inclusive education is about equal opportunities for all pupils, regardless of age, gender, ethnicity, impairment, attainment and background.
-We actively seek to remove the barriers to learning and increase pupil participation through equality of opportunity.
-We recognise that different groups of children within our school can need support at any time:
+At Thornton we actively seek to remove the barriers to learning and increase pupil participation to engender a sense of belonging and community for all pupils.
+This means that that equality of opportunity must be a reality for our children.
+We make this a reality through the attention we pay to the different groups of children within our school at any time:

 - a) Gender (boys/girls)

 - b) Refugees/Asylum Seekers/Travellers/ Minority Ethnic and Faith Groups

 - c) Learners who need support to learn English as an Additional Language (EAL)

 - d) Learners with Special Educational Needs

 - e) Learners with Physical Disabilities

 - f) Learners with Visual/Sensory Impairment

 - g) Learners with Medical Needs

 - h) Those who are identified as 'More able'

 - i) Those who are 'Looked After' by the local authority

 - j) Any learners who are at risk of disaffection and exclusion

 - k) Others who are 'Young Carers'

-- 1) Those who are in families under stress.
+- I) Those who are in families under stress.